harshitha-achanta/The-Originals-2.0/README.md

 •	JDK stands for Java Development Kit and provides an environment for creating Java applications.

-•	Libraries and tools are made available by Dart.
-SDK-it.
+•	Libraries and tools are made available by Dart.SDK.

 •	chocolatey-it is a tool for automating software installations and routine tasks.